 As a child I lived in a tiny village on Wadden island Texel with my parents and younger brother.
 Our garden bordered on a meadow with Texel sheep and more than once our way was temporarily blocked by a farmer and his flock strolling on the public road from one grassland to another… I still love sheep!
 So I am happy that The Hague has Jacobahof, a nice petting zoo and neighborhood garden near the city center.

-In the petting zoo you will not only find sheep, but also goats, swines, chickens, ducks, rabbits and guinea pigs.
+In the petting zoo you will not only find sheep but also goats, swine, chickens, ducks, rabbits and guinea pigs.
 The sheep and goats share a corral and luckily the sheepish balls of wool are happy to play along with the bucking goats.
-Very funny. 😉 Unfortunately, the swines are a bit grumpy, so it is better not to stroke them.
+Very funny. 😉 Unfortunately, the pigs are a bit grumpy, so it is better not to stroke them.
 Only looking at these animals is also nice though.
 The neighborhood garden consists of several kitchen gardens, a greenhouse, a flower garden and an orchard.
 You will also find a great picnic table there.

 The Jacobahof is situated near the Jacobastraat.
-This street is one of the oldest parts of De Schilderswijk and it is worthwhile walking trough.
-At both sides you will see beautiful bright colored facades of tiny workers’ houses from about 1882.
-I also very much like the nearby ’s Gravenzandelaan for its park-like central reservation with large trees and a footpath.
+This street is one of the oldest parts of De Schilderswijk and it is worthwhile walking through.
+On both sides you will see beautiful bright-colored facades of tiny workers’ houses from about 1882.
+I also like the nearby ’s Gravenzandelaan for its park-like central reservation with large trees and a footpath.